alaur-c-ent/seafloor-pressure-A0A/README.md

 ready to be published and/or pursue geophysical/oceanogrpahic analysis.

 ---
-## Data policy

-No raw scientific data are distributed in this repository.

-Users are expected to apply the codes to their own datasets, respecting the data policies of the corresponding projects and institutions.

----
 ## Methodological notes

 Instrumental drift is modelled following approaches commonly used for quartz pressure sensors, combining: